All Episodes

 Nano Dreams.

-all things are possible But only human wisdom stands between us
+Welcome to the world of the microminiaturized future where all things are possible, but only human wisdom stands between us and unspeakable disaster.

-But, devices that can create anything from anything, and are too small to detect, are of necessity, of course, a two-edged sword.
+But devices that can create anything from anything and are too small to detect are of necessity, of course, a two-edged sword.

-So, in your future, imagine nano-nightmares.
+So in your future, imagine nano-nightmares.

-Microscopic assassins that self-replicate like a plague as they skip from body to body, Searching for that one special victim or racial type.
+Microscopic assassins that self-replicate like a plague as they skip from body to body, searching for that one special victim or racial Type.

 Nanomachines that go anywhere, do anything, and have no mercy.